Enlarged breasts in men (gynecomastia)

-- Ulcer medications, such as cimetidine (Tagamet HB).
+- Ulcer medicines, such as the nonprescription medicines cimetidine (Tagamet HB) and omeprazole (Prilosec).

-- Heart medications, such as digoxin (Lanoxin) and calcium channel blockers.
+- Heart medicines, such as digoxin (Lanoxin) and calcium channel blockers.

 Substances that can cause gynecomastia include:

 - Hyperthyroidism.
-In this condition, the thyroid gland produces too much of the hormone thyroxine.
+In this condition, the thyroid gland makes too much of the hormone thyroxine.

 Risk factors for gynecomastia include:

-- Certain health conditions, including liver and kidney disease, thyroid disease, hormonally active tumors, and Klinefelter's syndrome
+- Certain health conditions.
+These include liver and kidney disease, thyroid disease, Klinefelter syndrome and some tumors.

-There are a few factors you can control that may reduce the risk of gynecomastia:
+Several factors within your control may lower the risk of gynecomastia:

 - Don't use drugs.
 Examples include anabolic steroids, amphetamines, heroin and marijuana.